What Is a Beignet?

 It produces eggy, light and crazy delicious beignets that are golden-brown in color and dusted generously with powdered sugar.

 This recipe calls for the following ingredients to make the choux pastry dough:

 How to Make Beignets?

-Here are the tips on how to make them perfectly round and golden brown:
+Here are my deep-frying tips on perfectly round and golden brown beignets:

 - The best oil to use is vegetable oil.
 It’s neutral tasting and great for high-heat frying.